-It is hard for me to believe that people who have made no proposals are saying to their people back home, "Don't you dare sign up to this Obamacare.
+It is hard for me to believe that people who have made no proposals are saying to their people back home, "Don't you dare sign up for this Obamacare.
 It is going to be awful for you."
 I do not know how you run for office telling people that you do not want to.

 And the proposal that is on the table here today is straight out of the Republican Party.
-Mitt Romney created it in Massachusetts, and at least one member on this dais campaigned nationally on this issue, saying that they are now against Romney-care as it is put nationwide.
+Mitt Romney created it in Massachusetts, and at least one Member on this dais campaigned nationally on this issue, saying that they are now against Romneycare as it is put nationwide.

-So I would like to hear what happens to the 50 year old, the person who has got a \$50,000 a year income when they go to the exchange.
+So I would like to hear what happens to the 50-year-old, the person who has a \$50,000 a year income when they go to the exchange.
 What will happen to them?
-Explain the process for people
+Explain the process for people.

-\Chairman Camp.
+Chairman CAMP.
 You just have a few seconds remaining.

-[Laughter]
+[Laughter].

-\Mr. Cohen.
+Mr. COHEN.
 Well, I think a person with a \$50,000 income, that is going to be too much income to be eligible for subsidies.
 So they can buy insurance through the marketplace.
-They can buy insurance through the existing health care marketplace outside the exchange.
+They can buy insurance through the existing healthcare marketplace outside the exchange.
 They will have all the choices that are available.